Teradata/covalent/src/platform/http/actions/README.md

 # Http Decorators

-It is a framework of decorators on top of the angular HttpClient to enhance your services and give them Http capabilities.
+It is a framework of decorators on top of the angular [HttpClient] or covalent [TdHttpService] to enhance your services and give them Http capabilities.

 ## Usage